 Bu Gia Map National Park

 To explore the national park, you need to spend at least 2 days and 1 night.
-This time is enough to experience many places such as Dak Mai waterfall, Hoa Mai lake, visit heritage trees, immerse yourself in nature, visit the relic of the end of the North-South petroleum pipeline.
-The evening is a suitable time to organize cultural exchanges, enjoy unique dishes of the Stieng people and go hunting for animals at night in the forest.
+This time is enough to experience many places, such as Dak Mai Waterfall and Hoa Mai Lake, visit heritage trees, immerse yourself in nature, and see the relic of the end of the North-South petroleum pipeline.
+The evening is a suitable time to organize cultural exchanges, enjoy unique Stieng dishes, and go night hunting in the forest.

 Ba Ra Mountain

-From the top of the mountain, you can see the surrounding areas or Thac Mo Lake at the foot of the mountain.
+From the top of the mountain, you can see the surrounding areas and Thac Mo Lake at the foot of the mountain.

-Tri An Lake has a surface area of 323 km².
+Tri An Reservoir has a surface area of 323 km².
 The lake is designed to supply water to the Tri An Hydropower Plant.
-Upstream of the lake is Cat Tien National Park – where there are many precious remaining green vegetation with many rare animal species.
-On Tri An Lake, there are 72 large and small islands, scattered with people living there.
+Upstream of the lake lies Cat Tien National Park, which contains extensive remaining green vegetation and numerous rare animal species.
+On Tri An Lake, there are 72 large and small islands, with people living on them.

-Tri An Lake is also an ideal place to paddle SUP to watch the sunset or sunrise.
-Guests should wear life jackets and have a guide when experiencing to ensure safety.
+Tri An Reservoir is also an ideal place to paddle a SUP to watch the sunset or sunrise.
+Guests should wear life jackets and have a guide during the experience to ensure safety.

 Scared temples and pagodas